pingcap/docs-cn/tidb-configuration-file.md

 >
 > Use `*` with caution because it might introduce security risks by allowing a client of any IP address to report its IP address.
 In addition, using `*` might also cause the internal component that directly connects to TiDB (such as TiDB Dashboard) to be unavailable.

+### `temp-dir` <span class="version-mark">New in v6.3.0</span>

++ File system location used by TiDB to store temporary data.
+If a feature requires local storage in TiDB nodes, TiDB stores the corresponding temporary data in this location.
++ When creating an index, if [`tidb_ddl_enable_fast_reorg`](/system-variables.md#tidb_ddl_enable_fast_reorg-new-in-v630) is enabled, data that needs to be backfilled for a newly created index will be at first stored in the TiDB local temporary directory, and then imported into TiKV in batches, thus accelerating the index creation.
++ Default value: `"/tmp/tidb"`

 ## experimental

 The `experimental` section, introduced in v3.1.0, describes the configurations related to the experimental features of TiDB.